MinhMPA/minhmpa.github.io/contact.md

 If you want to discuss something, please do not hesistate to reach me at: <a href="mailto:nguyenmn@umich.edu">nguyenmn@umich.edu</a>

 If you are in Ann Arbor, I can also be found at my office:\
-Room 3420 (third floor), Randall Laboratory, 450 Church Street, Ann Arbor, MI 48109.
+Room 3420 (third floor), Homer A. Neal Lab (previously Randall Lab), 450 Church Street, Ann Arbor, MI 48109.

 <span class="image center"><img src="{{ "/images/GallupPark_A2_fall.jpg" | absolute_url }}" alt="" style="width:100%; height:50%"/></span>